 It is worth reminding ourselves of the purpose of standing committees: to grow and strengthen our union.
 This means that we cannot look at our projects as simple tasks to be completed.
-Instead, they are tools for a greater purpose - the building of our great union.
+Instead, they are tools for a greater purpose - building our great union.